jordan-mittleman/daml/unreleased.rst

 HEAD — ongoing
 --------------

+- [DAML Studio] VSCode scenario view improvements.
+Add a note in the IDE if:

+  + there is an open scenario view for a scenario that does no longer exist,

+  + there is an open scenario view for a scenario in a file that does no longer compile.

 - [daml assistant] Fix VSCode path for use if not already in PATH on mac
 - [daml assistant] **BREAKING**: remove `--replace=newer` option.
 - [DAML Studio] Fix a bug where the extension seemed to disappear every other